aboutbits/ansible-rancher/readme.md

 ## Role Variables

 - `rancher_version`: Specifies the version of Rancher (Optional)
-- `rancher_url`: Specifies the URL of Rancher under which it is reachable (Required)
 - `rancher_http_port`: Specifies the HTTP port of Rancher (Optional)
 - `rancher_https_port`: Specifies the HTTPS port of Rancher (Optional)
 - `rancher_bootstrap_password`: Specifies the bootstrap password (Required)